briansimiyuj/doctor-appointment-app/README.md

   1. Create an interface for login data
     a.
 Add userType field with 'patient' | 'doctor' type
     b.
 Add setUserType function to update user type
-  2. Create state variables to store the login data
+  2. Create state variables to s`tore the login data
     a.
 Initialize userType state with 'patient' as default
     b.
 Add userType and setUserType to context value
   3. Wrap the routes in Script component with the LoginContext provider as the parent component